Updated 25/09/2024

 Indoor vs. outdoor living and sociability

 Many cats nowadays live only indoors and, in general, indoor cats live longer than their outdoor counterparts.
 This is because they’re protected from various dangers such as traffic accidents, predators, and diseases transmitted through other animals.
-The lifespan difference is quite stark between indoor and outdoor cats with indoor cats living 15 to 17 plus years and some outdoor cats sadly living only 2 to 5 years.
+The lifespan difference is quite stark between indoor and outdoor cats with indoor cats living 15 to 17 plus years and some outdoor cats sadly living only 2 to 5 years if they are involved in trauma.

 This may also contribute to the fact that smaller dogs live longer than larger dogs as smaller dogs are less likely to be let off the leash and free roam, and more often go on shorter walks, are kept close to their pet parents, or are even sometimes taken around in dog carriers.